Fidelia Njeze: Political career

-Njeze was appointed Minister of State for Defence in July 2007 after being nominated by the late President Umaru Yar'Adua and undergoing rigorous screening carried out by the Senate of the Federal Republic of Nigeria, then on 17 December 2008 she became Minister of State for Agriculture and Water Resources after a major cabinet reshuffle by the late President.
+Resources after a major cabinet reshuffle by the late President.

 She was appointed Minister of Aviation on 6 April 2010 by Acting President Goodluck Jonathan after he took office.

 On Saturday, 5 March 2011, during the 23rd convocation ceremony of the Federal University of Technology, Owerri (FUTO) the university awarded an Honorary Doctorate degree to Mrs. Fidelia Akuabata Njeze conferring on her Doctor of Management Technology.

-She has also been recognised by various professional bodies most of which are pharmaceutical, these awards were giving to her because she is seen by many as being an outstanding ambassador of the profession, amongst her numerous professional awards are: The Ambassador of Pharmacy Award by Pharmaceutical Society of Nigeria (National) in 2007, Pharmaceutical Excellence and National Service Award by Pharmaceutical Society of Nigeria in March 2009, Fellowship Award by the West African Postgraduate College of Pharmacists (WAPCP) Ghana in March 2009, Professional Service Award by UNN Alumni Association Abuja branch in 2010, Distinguished Alumnus of Faculty of Pharmaceutical Sciences UNN in April 2012.
+She has also been recognised by various professional bodies most of which are pharmaceutical, these awards9 were giving to her because she is seen by many as being an outstanding ambassador of the profession, amongst her numerous professional awards are: The Ambassador of Pharmacy Award by Pharmaceutical Society of Nigeria (National) in 2007, Pharmaceutical Excellence and National Service Award by Pharmaceutical Society of Nigeria in March 2009, Fellowship Award by the West African Postgraduate College of Pharmacists (WAPCP) Ghana in March 2009, Professional Service Award by UNN Alumni Association Abuja branch in 2010, Distinguished Alumnus of Faculty of Pharmaceutical Sciences UNN in April 2012.

 During 2011 election, she endorsed and campaigned extensively for President Goodluck Jonathan.
 Following the 2011 election, President-elect Goodluck Jonathan asked Njeze to head one of the inauguration committees that would usher in the new administration.

-President Goodluck Jonathan nominated Fidelia Akuabata Njeze for the post of Nigerian Ambassador on December 1, 2011, after which she was screened and confirmed by the Senate.
+President Goodluck Jonathan nominated Fidelia Akuabata Njeze for the post of Nig1rian Ambassador on December 1, 2011, after which she was screened and confirmed by the Senate.

 Njeze was then appointed Nigerian Ambassador to Switzerland and Liechtenstein on the June 12, 2012.
-On September 4, 2012 Ambassador Fidelia Akuabata Njeze proceeded to present her Letters of Credence to the President of the Swiss Confederation Eveline Widmer-Schlumpf, she also presented her Letters of Credence for accreditation to Liechtenstein on December 14, 2012.
+On September 4, 2012, Ambassador Fidelia Akuabata Njeze proceeded to present her Letters of Credence to the President of the Swiss Confederation Eveline Widmer-Schlumpf, she also presented her Letters of Credence for accreditation to Liechtenstein on December 14, 2012.

-The enormous experience which she has gathered over the years in public service has made her a great and valuable asset to the country and her home state.
-This experience which must be tapped, has earned her a membership in the 15-man Economic Advisory Committee (EAC) setup by the state Governor on June 21, 2015.
+Njeze was selected as a member of the 15-man Economic Advisory Committee (EAC) setup by the state Governor on June 21, 2015.
 The committee was set up to promote balanced and sustainable economic growth, think of new ideas on state economic issues, promote investments and advice government on how to make Enugu state more business friendly and economically viable, in a quest to improve the living standards of its citizens.